sahuno/refundme/README.md

 ### 1. Account Setup
 - Register for an account or log in
+- Go to Settings to configure your profile and admin email
 - Connect your bank account via Plaid

 ### 2. Transaction Management